 ../themesdirectory in your PrestaShop install, and create a copy of the default

 - Open the

-global.cssfile and change it according to your needs.
-This is where you are only limited by your creativity – and your knowledge of CSS.
+global.cssfile and modify it according to your needs.
+This is you are only limited by your creativity – and your knowledge of CSS.

 maintenance.cssfile, located in the same folder, controls the layout of the Maintenance Mode page.